 - A serious example in Violet Eyes by Nicole Luiken, at the end, when the heroes try and convince a group of 'buyers' that their captor is alive and they are dead.

 - A semi-serious variation happens in Wraith Squadron.
 When the Wraiths captured an enemy corvette, they managed to do so before the corvette could get a message off, meaning that the enemy was completely unaware that it had been seized.
 They decided to try The Infiltration, passing as the crew of the corvette to get close to the enemy.
 The captain - "a petty guy who reached his ultimate level of usefulness driving a minelaying barge for a warlord and then had to be scraped off the floor", according to Face - was killed and his body made unrecognizable, but he had such a massive ego that he kept a full-holo Captain's Log.
 The Wraiths proceeded to use it to impersonate him, with original flamboyance intact, over holographic communications.

-- A similar version is done in the Honor Harrington series, when Honor, having been captured and sent to a hellish prison, has the inmates take over.
+- In Echoes of Honor, the inmates take over the prison planet to which Honor Harrington had been sent, after capture in the previous book.
 The Warden was naturally brutally murdered by the inmates that he'd been abusing the whole time, so Honor's crew use his holographic logs as a stand-in when they get visitors, including a messenger boat.
 This ends up getting turned on them, when the receiver of the message notes that the 'Warden' didn't send his play-by-post chess move, and moves in to investigate.
 Unfortunately for them, Honor has commandeered a small fleet of her own by then.

 - Serious example: The Cement Garden by Ian McEwan, in which a family of children attempt to hide their mother's death so they will not be taken away by Social Services.
 The title describes their manner of achieving this aim.